CMP-Studio/WeAreNature/FutureAction/README.md

 There are two emails sent to every visitor who opts-in.
 One is sent immediately as confirmation and the other is sent in six months as a reminder.
 All emails are written in HTML and are easy to edit, the source files are located here: [confirmation](https://github.com/CMP-Studio/WeAreNature/tree/master/FutureAction/Backend/src/reminder/emails), [reminder](https://github.com/CMP-Studio/WeAreNature/tree/master/FutureAction/Backend/src/sendReminders/emails).
 The images included in the emails are stored in an AWS S3 bucket.
 After making edits to these HTML email files, re-deploy the server.

 ## Secrets
 To deploy the database, you will need to provide several secrets in a file called serverless.env.yml.
 See [Backend/serverless.env.sample.yml](https://github.com/CMP-Studio/WeAreNature/blob/master/FutureAction/Backend/serverless.env.sample.yml).
 If you work at the Innovation Studio, find the secrets in Dropbox.
-When you re-deploy the server, these secrets could change; Update all files accordingly.

 ## Deploying
 * Open Terminal and navigate to ```WeAreNature/FutureAction/Backend```
 * ```serverless deploy --stage production```
-* Serverless will print the current API secret in Terminal.
+* When you re-deploy the server, secrets could change; Update all files accordingly.

 <br/>
 <br/>